syncfusion-content/javascript-docs/js/Grid/Cell.md

 **Template**

-HTML templates can be specified in the `tooltip` property of the particular column cell as a string (HTML element) or ID of the template's HTML element.You can use JsRender syntax in the template.
+HTML templates can be specified in the   [tooltip ](https://help.syncfusion.com/api/js/ejgrid#members:columns-tooltip "tooltip ")  property of the particular column cell as a string (HTML element) or ID of the template's HTML element.You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer to [this link](http://www.jsviews.com/#jsrapi "this link").

 N> It's a standard way to enclose the template within the `script` tag with `type` as "text/x-jsrender".

+N> To modify the tooltip for the Grid column header alone, use   [headerTooltip  ](https://help.syncfusion.com/api/js/ejgrid#members:columns-headertooltip "headerTooltip  ")

-N> The `tooltip` template must contain `value` property to bind the corresponding cell text in tooltip
+N> The  [tooltip ](https://help.syncfusion.com/api/js/ejgrid#members:columns-tooltip "tooltip ") template must contain `value` property to bind the corresponding cell text in tooltip

 The following code example describes the above behavior.